Eugene IHS Mission Statement:

 ATTENTION PROSPECTIVE STUDENTS

-** Out-of-district (Open Enrollment) School Choice Applications will be accepted beginning
+· School Choice Applications will be accepted ONLINE ONLY at www.4j.lane.edu/choice.

 EUGENE IHS NEEDS YOUR HELP PLEASE DONATE